Sentencing decisions

 Once the oral submissions are completed, the judge will hand down the sentence.
 The judge will orally explain the reasons for the sentence and formally sentence the offender.

 The judge’s sentencing remarks are directed at a range of different people.
-The offender, of course, is entitled to be told why the particular sentence is being imposed.
-But in addition the victim, the Crown and the public also have a legitimate interest in the sentencing outcome.
+The offender is entitled to be told why the particular sentence is being imposed and the victim, the Crown and the public also have a legitimate interest in the sentencing outcome.
 The judge will often try and explain the sentence for the benefit of the public at large (if likely to be reported by the media), so that people can understand the consequences of offending.
 The judge will also be conscious that the sentence may be considered for an appeal; in which case the sentencing decision will be scrutinised by another court to ensure that the sentence was reached correctly.

 A major consideration in arriving at a particular sentence is the need for consistency.
 Although the circumstances of different cases and different offenders are never the same, it is nonetheless a requirement of sentencing that the sentences imposed by different judges are generally consistent.
 Because different cases are never identical, individual sentences are required to fall within what is often termed the "acceptable range" of sentences for that offence.
 There is, therefore, scope for the judge to take account of factors personal to the offender, provided that the sentence remains within the permitted range.